gyzerok/adrenaline/README.md

 Currently I'm working hard for the 1.0 release which gonna be public.
 If anyone want to help please note me in issues.

-## Todo
+## Way to 1.0
+ - Mutations
- - query batching
+ - Queryies batching
+ - Default middlware for express
+ - Isomorphism
- - fieldASTs memoization to reduce overhead for query parsing
+ - Memoize fieldASTs to reduce overhead for query parsing
+ - Move all to Redux as a deps to prevent implementing same things
- - move all query sending into Adrenaline component
+ - Move all query sending into Adrenaline component?
- - do we ever need SmartComponents?
+ - Somehow solve nessesity of implementing cache resolve in the GraphQL schema